-In the first part of 2020, with the loss of in-person interactions, the COVID-19 pandemic inhibited MPHA's ability to expand and recruit for the Mobility Voucher Program.
-As the year unfolded, MPHA also entered into discussions with a partner and ultimately applied for HUD Mobility Voucher Demonstration.
-If selected for the demonstration, our mobility efforts would evolve considerably under parameters that might not correspond with our existing program.
-We have thus limited the expansion of this activity while we await clarity on our application and the direction of our overall mobility efforts.
+In 2020 and 2021, with the loss of in-person interactions, the COVID-19 pandemic inhibited MPHA's ability to expand and recruit for the Mobility Voucher Program.
+MPHA also partnered with Metro HRA to apply for the HUD Mobility Demonstration Project.
+Our mobility efforts will evolve considerably under parameters that might not correspond with our existing program.
+We thus limited the expansion of this activity while we await clarity on the direction of our overall mobility efforts.